Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge: A script that prints the addition of 128 to the value of the variable TRUEKNOWLEDGE

 9-divide_and-rule: A script that prints the result of POWER divided by DIVIDE

+10_love_exponent_breath: A script that prints the result of BREATH to the power LOVE